Shauncat/ars-badgame-2-shaun/EnchantedItems.md

 MuCo(An) 29<br />`
 R: Touch, D: Sun, T: Ind<br />`
 Pen +0, 2/dayt<br />`
-?When placed upon the back of a person, this saddle turns its wearer into a half-Arabyan jennet horse.
+>When placed upon the back of a person, this saddle turns its wearer into a half-Arabyan jennet horse.
 This allowes someone with little to no knowledge of horsemanship and without the resources to purchase, rear, and stable a horse permanently, the long-distance travel capacities of a seasoned rider.
 This was originally woven for Zita, so that she could complete more deliveries during a season of Redcap duty.
 However, she remains at least somewhat aware that the saddle might actually end up strapped to a grog.
 But her path in life is to create enchanted items, not regulate their usage.

 >(Base: 10, +1 Touch, +2 Sun, +1L 2/day, +3L environment trigger)